KaiA02/MolekularDynamik/README.md

 ## UML
 ![UML](images/UML.png)
-This is not a perfect UML diagramm, but maybe a rough overview
+This is not a perfect UML diagram, but maybe a rough overview